 In September 2008, the Corporation announced that it had entered into contracts for the construction of a power line and sedimentation pond for the Dornod Uranium Project.
-The electric power line would be constructed from the Xin Xin Mine, a zinc mine owned by a Chinese company, to the Dornod Uranium Property, a distance of about 26 kilometres and an electrical substation would be constructed at the site.
+The electric power line would be constructed from the Xin Xin Mine, a zinc mine owned by a Chinese company, to the Dornod Uranium Project, a distance of about 26 kilometres and an electrical substation would be constructed at the site.
 The Xin Xin Mine is connected to an electric power line from the Choibalsan generating plant, approximately 120 kilometres to the south.
 In conjunction with the contract for the power line, an agreement for the supply of up to 15 megawatts of electricity had been entered into with the Choibalsan generating plant.
 The availability of electrical power from this plant would eliminate the use of diesel powered generators at the site and provide sufficient electricity for the future dewatering and rehabilitation of the underground mine workings.
-Water from the future dewatering of the underground mine workings would be pumped to the lined sedimentation pond to allow for the settlement and retention of sediments and particulate matter before the water was released into the environment.
+Water from the future dewatering of the underground mine workings and particulate matter before the water was released into the environment.
 The sedimentation pond was substantially completed in June 2009.
 In April 2010, the contractor stopped work on the power line project.
 After several meetings with the contractor, it became apparent that the project would not be completed.
-A notice of default under the terms of the contract was sent to the contractor in November 2010, and the power line project has not progressed any further.
-The Dornod site was on a care and maintenance basis until June, 2012 at which time the decision was made to close and vacate the
+A notice of default under the terms of the contract was sent to the contractor in

+November 2010, and the power line project has not progressed any further.
+The Dornod site was on a care and maintenance basis until June, 2012 at which time the decision was made to close and vacate the site.